Nara Park is a familiar name to those who love nature and the unique culture of the Kansai region in Japan.

-I visited Nara Park as a day trip from Osaka, and had a fun time interacting with the deer here!
+I visited Nara Park on a day trip from Osaka and had fun interacting with the deer here.

 About Nara Park

-Built in 1880, Nara Park is the largest park in Japan with an area of nearly 700 hectares, including the Todaiji Temple, Kasuga Taisha Temple, and many other historical buildings representing the prosperity of the city.
+Built in 1880, Nara Park is the largest park in Japan, with nearly 700 hectares, including the Todaiji Temple, Kasuga Taisha Temple, and many other historical buildings representing the city’s prosperity.

 Mentioning Nara Park, people will think of lovely deer wandering in large and poetic gardens.
 The deer are the symbols of Nara Park and the soul of the beautiful Nara city.

-Nara Park opens for free all day, so you can freely explore, enjoy afternoon tea at the tea shop and enjoy from nature of Japan.
+Nara Park opens for free all day, so you can freely explore, enjoy afternoon tea at the tea shop and enjoy the nature of Japan.

 How to get to Nara Park